alessandro-lima/Qos-flux/README.md

 $ sudo update-rc.d qos-flux defaults

-2) Configuration of the Ryu SDN controller (Taken from the Ryubook 1.0 manual)
+2) Configuration of the Ryu SDN controller (taken from the Ryubook 1.0 manual):

 - Modify the file "simple_switch_13.py" in the "~/ryu/ryu/app/simple_switch_13.py" folder, considering the user "ryu" in Linux as root.
 After this procedure, exit the ryu folder and run the build.